gary-archer/oauth.apisample.serverless/README.md

 ## Infrastructure

-* The [JOSE library](https://github.com/panva/jose) is used to manage in memory validation of JWTs
+* The [jose](https://github.com/panva/jose) library is used to manage in memory validation of JWTs
 * AWS Route 53 is used for custom hosting domains
 * AWS Certificate Manager is used to manage and auto renew the API's SSL certificate
 * AWS Cognito is used as the default Authorization Server